Table of Contents

 Step 2: As soon as you find the items, you can try reselling them on the Amazon marketplace, purchase the inventory and have them delivered to the FBA warehouse or your inventory.

 Step 3: When the items are in your storage facility, list the products online for sale and fix the price to ensure healthy profit margins.

-When newbies begin doing online Amazon FBA arbitrage, their expectations might be that success will come promptly and easily.
+When newbies begin doing online AMZ FBA arbitrage, their expectations might be that success will come promptly and easily.
 It might happen because of successful merchants’ false communication within online communities.
 However, we must warn you that the learning curve is too sharp at the start of any business.

 Merchants who persist through challenges of finding profitable goods at the start get their rewards later.

 The information that the Amazon platform provides doesn’t lie.
 On the contrary, they give us all the data we require about items; therefore, we should use it to our advantage.
 Nonetheless, we should never presume anything or resort to emotional judgment while Internet arbitrage.
 “I would buy it” or “I suppose it must sell” isn’t the key to long-term success.

 Chasing sales and revenues rather than profit